research research research-lab cancer-center m false

 Research Summary

-The Manguso lab is working to improve the efficacy of cancer immunotherapy.
+The Manguso laboratory is working to improve the efficacy of cancer immunotherapy.
 We use a range of approaches including mouse models, functional genomics, cellular immunology, and single-cell profiling to understand how cancers evade the immune system.
 Our lab has pioneered the use of in vivo genetic screens with CRISPR to identify new immunotherapy targets and resistance mechanisms.
 Using these approaches, we identified the tyrosine phosphatase PTPN2, a critical regulator of immunotherapy sensitivity in tumor cells.
 We also identified the dsRNA-editing enzyme ADAR1 as a checkpoint that regulates the sensing of self-dsRNA by tumor cells.
 Our results indicate that there are dozens of ways that cancers can be targeted by the immune system, and we are working to understand the new mechanisms revealed by our studies.
 In the long term, these approaches will enable a new understanding of how the immune system interacts with cancerous tissue and how the interaction can be manipulated to destroy tumors.

 Research Projects

 Over the last decade, critical discoveries in immunology and cancer biology have revealed how tumors are shaped by the immune system and how they evolve to evade it.
-We now know that disrupting immune checkpoints such as CTLA-4 and PD-1/PDL1 can lead to T cell-mediated elimination of tumors.
+We now know that disrupting immune checkpoints such as CTLA-4 and PD-1/PD-L1 can lead to T cell-mediated elimination of tumors.
 However, there is still a critical unmet need, as the vast majority of patients with cancer do not benefit from current immunotherapies.
 Our most pressing challenge is to discover the next generation of immunotherapies that can bring clinical benefit to the majority of patients.

-To discover immunotherapy targets and resistance mechanisms in high throughput, we have developed an in vivo, CRISPR-based genetic screening system to identify genes that regulate tumor cell sensitivity to immunotherapy (Manguso et al, Nature 2017).
+To discover immunotherapy targets and resistance mechanisms in high throughput, we have developed an in vivo, CRISPR based genetic screening system to identify genes that regulate tumor cell sensitivity to immunotherapy (Manguso et al, Nature 2017).
 We genetically modify mouse cancer cell lines that can be transplanted into animals and used as immunotherapy models.
 After delivery of Cas9 and libraries of single guide RNAs (sgRNAs), we implant pools of modified tumor cells into animals that are treated with immunotherapy.
 In a single experiment we can determine genes that, when deleted, increase or decrease sensitivity to immunotherapy (Figure 1).
 This strategy has enabled the rapid and simultaneous identification of new targets and resistance mechanisms that are potent regulators of anti-tumor immunity.

 We have demonstrated that in vivo CRISPR screens are a powerful way to discover new targets and probe the interaction of tumor cells with the host immune system.
 We can now broadly apply these genetic tools to advance our understanding of how immunotherapy works, why it may fail, and how we can improve it.
-Ongoing projects in the lab include:

 1. Discover novel immunotherapy targets and mechanisms of resistance across several well-characterized mouse cancer models